 Simply put, long-tail keywords are much more difficult to find without using a paid tool.

 It is possible to filter keywords based on other factors such as keyword difficulty.

 However, and I can honestly say this through experience, manually conducting long-tail keyword research will take too much of your time.
 You will be forced to use different free tools to cross-reference information until you come up with the best keywords to rank for.

 Instead of writing and promoting your blog content, you will spend hours — if not days — through your keyword research!

 If only there is a way for you to conduct keyword research in a shorter amount of time.

-What is Long Tail Pro and the important features that bloggers need to know
+What important features of Long Tail Pro that bloggers need to know